Aralia: planting, cultivation and care

 Should suckers be removed?

-Pruning the suckers produced by Aralia helps limit its spread and gives a neater, more controlled appearance.
-The suckers can be problematic if, for example, you have a bed of perennials nearby, as Aralia can then invade and mingle with them.
-However, if your Aralia is planted at the back of your garden in a fairly natural area, you can allow the suckers to develop.
-It will then form more of a clump or small copse with several trunks, creating a wild, natural effect.
-If you have the space and the suckers do not interfere with neighbouring plants, you can therefore leave them.
-Finally, the suckers can also be useful for propagating the plant: you can lift them, separate them from the original young plant, and replant them elsewhere in your garden.
+Pruning suckers produced by Aralia limits its spread and gives a tidier, more controlled appearance.
+Suckers can be problematic if, for example, you have a perennial bed nearby, as Aralia can invade it and mingle with other plants.
+However, if your Aralia is planted at the back of your garden, in a fairly natural area, you can let suckers develop.
+It will then form more of a clump, with several trunks, creating a wild, natural effect.
+If you have the space and suckers do not interfere with neighbouring plants, you can leave them.
+Finally, suckers can also be useful for propagating the plant: you can lift them, separate them from the original young plant, and replant them elsewhere in your garden.

 -